-College in the Schools (CIS) is a U of MN program which offer U courses in high schools.
+College in the Schools (CIS) is a University of Minnesota (U of M) program which offers University courses in high schools.
 Student experience a faster pace and increased rigor of a U of M course and earn free college credits which are highly transferable.

 Post-Secondary Enrollment Options (PSEO)

 Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college nonsectarian courses at eligible participating postsecondary institutions.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.
 Each participating college or university sets its own admissions requirements for enrollment into the PSEO courses.
 Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders are eligible to enroll in PSEO on a more limited basis (see note below).
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
 If a school district determines a pupil is not on track to graduate, she/he may continue to participate in PSEO on a term by term basis.